-The state requirements for licensure include work experience and a licensure exam.
+The state requirements for counselor licensure include work experience and a licensure exam.
 Once these requirements have been met, applicants can begin working as licensed counselors.
-There is no better job for people seeking a meaningful career.
+The career of a counselor is a great choice for people seeking a meaningful and fulfilling career.

 South Carolina has plenty of information for those interested in providing direct care for individuals, just waiting to be obtained.
 The steps to becoming a counselor in South Carolina begin with the motivation to help people.

 According to the BLS, average salary for South Carolina professional counselors is around $52,000 annually.